VrushtiJ/JerseyFilter/README.md

 # JerseyFilter
 Implementation of ContainerRequestFilter in Jersey which will be used for validation any request coming from web service.

-# DB connection and Windows Azure AD properties
-Required DB information and Active Directory's client related info should be added in application.properties file.

 # Flow
 User Id and password are received in JSON format.
 Filter demurrs out login request and standard services are called where the AzureAD token service to get the JWT will be called.

 The important parameters sent to the AzureAD in this call are: